 - Educating the next generation of restoration professionals – by incorporating hands-on training into university curricula and ensuring high quality standards

-- Peace-building through building relations amongst participants from countries around the Balkans
+- Peace-building through building relations among participants from countries around the Balkans

 - Valuing and preserving our common heritage – by promoting a ‘right to culture’